 HONR:1883 War3 s.h.

 Emotions soldiers have as they fight, what makes them continue voluntarily to face death, and how modern society memorializes these experiences; how literature and art transform the experience of war; human responses to war in Homer's Iliad and select Greek tragedies.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as CLSA:1883.

 HONR:1885 Reading the Ancient City3 s.h.